yvanmanz1/Tourist-management-system/README.md

-This system contains a program that is designed to perform some functions in a tourist management company.
+This system contains a program that is designed to perform some functions of oturists handling in a tourist management company.